benjaminheng/knowledge-base/content/steam-link.md

 Works well with touch controls.
 Input lag is not noticeable at all.
 The game makes use of right-click as a back button, and I prefer Steam Link's back button interaction.
-On the Steam Link the back button is a tap with two fingers, on Moonlight it's tap and hold with one finger.
+On the Steam Link a right-click is a tap with two fingers, on Moonlight it's a tap and hold with one finger.
 The two finger tap is faster, but maybe a little less ergonomic for some.